Overview of employment contracts

 - the employee has an opportunity to participate in the profits of the employer’s business.

-In the case of Hollis v Vabu Pty Ltd HCA 44, the High An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. decided that the relationship between a courier company (Vabu) and its couriers was that of employer and employee.
+In the case of Hollis v Vabu Pty Ltd HCA 44, the High Court decided that the relationship between a courier company (Vabu) and its couriers was that of employer and employee.
 The court considered relevant the facts that the couriers were not providing skilled labour, had little control over the manner of performing their work whereas Vabu had considerable scope to exercise control, wore Vabu uniforms, and were provided with pay summaries.

 Contents of a common law contract of employment